What’s special about Hedrin?

 All products in the Hedrin range may be used in pregnancy* and on children as young as six months.
 Hedrin products do not contain any solvents that can cause problems in some asthma sufferers.

-*Always talk to your doctor or pharmacist before taking any medicines or using medical devices in pregnancy.
+*Always talk to your doctor or pharmacist before taking any medicines or using medical devices in pregnancy as medicines can affect the unborn baby.

 Hedrin 4% Lotion and Hedrin Once can be used with permanent hair dyes.